-To protect and safeguard intellectual property in Samoa, the Government has passed the following laws:
+To protect and safeguard intellectual property in Samoa, the Government has passed the following laws.
+This protection also enables people to earn recognition or financial benefit from what they invent/create:

-- Copyrights Act 1998 applies to work including books, pamphlets, articles, computer programs, speeches, lectures, musical works, audio-visual, works of architecture etc. - b.
-Intellectual Property Act 2013 for the registration and enforcement of rights of owners of Trademarks, Patents, Industrial designs, GI and Plant varieties.
+- i.
+Copyrights Act 1998 works covered by copyright range from books, music, paintings sculpture, and films, to computer programs, databases, advertisements, maps and technical drawings. - Intellectual Property Act 2011 for the registration and enforcement of rights of owners of Patents, industrial designs, Trade Marks and Collective Marks, Geographical Indicators and Plant varieties.